collections_bookmark Part of Commander Masters auto_awesome #20 in Boros Commander Staples

 How often is Talisman of Conviction drawn in a Commander game?

-In tracked participations where the card was in the deck, it was drawn 23.8% of the time.
-That is on the expected baseline for a singleton in a 100-card deck.
-Of the 36 instances that reached a player's hand, 26 were cast — a draw-to-play rate of 69%.
-The 31% that weren't cast before the game ended is mostly a game-length effect: cards drawn in the late game often never find a window.
+Across 1866 tracked multiplayer games where this card was in the deck, it was drawn 23% of the time.
+That is squarely normal for a singleton in a 100-card deck.
+Of the 470 instances that reached a hand, 75% were cast before the game ended.

-What turn does Talisman of Conviction typically come down?
+What turn does Talisman of Conviction usually get cast?

 Does casting Talisman of Conviction actually help you win?